mjbradvica/RapidLaunch/README.md

 By default, RapidLaunch will automatically register the standard domain event publisher.

-If you would like to use a different publisher, simply pass the type of the customer publisher to the registration method.
+If you would like to use a different publisher, simply pass the type of the custom publisher to the registration method.

 Your customer publisher must inherit from the [IPublishingBus](https://github.com/mjbradvica/RapidLaunch/blob/master/source/RapidLaunch/Common/IPublishingBus.cs) interface.